UrbsLab/survival-LCS/README.md

 Further the algorithm and analysis code that pairs with the 2025 expanded TELO paper is found at:
 [Survival-LCS/tree/telo](https://github.com/UrbsLab/survival-LCS/tree/telo).

 Please note that we do not plan to continue development of this repository further.
-Rather we plan to take some of the algorithmic concepts introduced in Survival-LCS to expand our new [HEROS](https://github.com/UrbsLab/heros) to survival analysis tasks.
+Rather we plan to take some of the algorithmic concepts introduced in Survival-LCS to expand our new [HEROS](https://github.com/UrbsLab/heros) rule-based machine learning algorithm to survival analysis tasks.

 ## Installation